Last updated on May 25th, 2020

 - You should not use password-protected PDF files

-- For a non-English document, you need to submit English translation from accredited authority
+- For a non-English document, you need to submit English translation from an accredited authority

 Gathering all these documents except three specific ones was relatively easy.
 But I nearly pulled my hairs out chasing after these three documents.
 Which are these three documents and how did I manage to secure them?
 Continue reading the next instalment in this series.